Featured article photo: The Louvre in Paris, France (CC0 Licensed)

 -ci, -là

-You might recall in the lesson: What's the Difference Between Ce, Cette, Cet, and Ces? that you may use -ci to emphasize that an object is physically near to you and -là to describe that an object is physically far from you.
+You might recall here: What's the Difference Between Ce, Cette, Cet, and Ces? that you may use -ci to emphasize that an object is physically near to you and -là to describe that an object is physically far from you.
 For instance, you may say cet homme-ci to say "this man here" and cet homme-là to say "that man there".

 So what's the relevance to celui, celle, ceux, and celles?